The impact of galaxy selection on the splashback boundaries of galaxy clusters: Acknowledgements

 \section{Acknowledgements}

+The authors thank the anonymous referee and Joop Schaye for comments that improved the quality of the manuscript.
 The authors would like to thank David Barnes for his contribution to this work before a career move.
 We also thank Susmita Adhikari, Michael McDonald and Dhayaa Anbajagane for helpful feedback.
 Some of the computations in this paper were run on the FASRC Cannon cluster supported by the FAS Division of Science Research Computing Group at Harvard University.
-Some of the computations were performed on the Egnaging cluster supported by the Massachusetts Institute of Technology.
+Some of the computations were performed on the Engaging cluster supported by the Massachusetts Institute of Technology.
 MV acknowledges support through NASA ATP 19-ATP19-0019, 19-ATP19-0020, 19-ATP19-0167, and NSF grants AST-1814053, AST-1814259, AST-1909831, AST-2007355 and AST-2107724.